Zeb-0/alx-system_engineering-devops/0x16-api_advanced/README.md

 - Prototype: `def number_of_subscribers(subreddit)`
 - If not a valid subreddit, return 0.
 - NOTE: Invalid subreddits may return a redirect to search results.
 Ensure that you are not following redirects.

+1. Write a function that queries the [Reddit API Documentation](https://www.reddit.com/dev/api/) and prints the titles of the first 10 hot posts listed for a given subreddit.

+Requirements:

+- Prototype: `def top_ten(subreddit)`
+- If not a valid subreddit, print None.
+- NOTE: Invalid subreddits may return a redirect to search results.
+Ensure that you are not following redirects.

+2. Write a recursive function that queries the [Reddit API Documentation](https://www.reddit.com/dev/api/) and returns a list containing the titles of all hot articles for a given subreddit.
+If no results are found for the given subreddit, the function should return None.

+Hint: The Reddit API uses pagination for separating pages of responses.

+Requirements:

+* Prototype: `def recurse(subreddit, hot_list=[])`
+* Note: You may change the prototype, but it must be able to be called with just a subreddit supplied.
+AKA you can add a counter, but it must work without supplying a starting value in the main.
+* If not a valid subreddit, return None.
+* NOTE: Invalid subreddits may return a redirect to search results.
+Ensure that you are not following redirects.
+Your code will NOT pass if you are using a loop and not recursively calling the function!
+This /can/ be done with a loop but the point is to use a recursive function.